IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 The DEK (Document Encryption Key) you need to decrypt the `ENCRYPTED_DATA` is the decrypted value of the EDEK (Encrypted DEK) that was also returned by the TSC.

 The process to decrypt this differs based on whether a leased key was used or not.
-The EDEK, provided by the TSC as a Base64 String, is actually a protobuf message with the structure:
+The EDEK, provided by the TSC as a base64 string, is actually a protobuf message with the structure:

 ```protobuf
 message EncryptedDek {